 How did Columbus Day become a holiday?
 While he was not widely known in America until the mid-18th century, this began to change after the US gained its independence from Britain.
-Italian immigrants began to arrive in American in 1820, but the large wave of immigration was between 1880 and the start of WWI in 1914.
+Italian immigrants began to arrive in American in 1820, but the large wave of immigration was between 1880 and WWI in 1914.
 As with the Irish who had settled in the US before them, they experienced religious and ethnic discrimination, including mass lynchings in 1891.

 The next year, President Benjamin Harrison became the first president to call for a national observance of Columbus Day, on the 400th anniversary of the Italian’s arrival.
 The first state to observe Columbus Day was Colorado in 1906.
 Angelo Noce, an Italian immigrant and the founder of Colorado’s first Italian newspaper, La Stella (the Star,) was instrumental in creating the holiday.
 Fourteen other states followed suit within the next five years.

 It was the Knights of Columbus, a Catholic fraternal service organization, who were instrumental in making it a federal holiday during the presidency of Franklin Roosevelt in 1934.
 It was set on October 12, but now is fixed to the second Monday in October to create a 3-day weekend.
 By coincidence, this is the same day as Canadian Thanksgiving since 1957.

-Though it remains a federal holiday and in some cases, not all, a state holiday, over the last 25 years several dozen cities have voted to observe the day locally as Indigenous Peoples Day.
-Some cities declare it an official city holiday, others do not.
+Though it remains a federal holiday and in some cases, not all, a state holiday, over the last 25 years, several dozen cities have voted to observe the day locally as Indigenous Peoples Day.
+Some cities declare it an official city holiday; others do not.
 In California, Native American Day is observed on the fourth Friday in September.
-California’s Burbank in 2017 narrowly voted for this new name, joining Berkeley (first in 1994), San Fernando, and Los Angeles among the cities in the state that have replaced Columbus Day with Indigenous Peoples Day.
+California’s Burbank in 2017 narrowly voted for this new name, joining Berkeley (the first in 1994), San Fernando, and Los Angeles among the cities in the state that have replaced Columbus Day with Indigenous Peoples Day.